 In the bathroom vanity:

 Cleanser – My former face cleanser, coconut oil, wasn’t toxic by any means, but it wasn’t doing my face any favors either.
-I still use an oil cleansing method, but now I use the Cleansing Balm from Beautycounter, which is a major upgrade.
+I still use an oil cleansing method, but now I use the Countertime Lipid Defense Cleansing Oil.
+My other favorite, which is also a multi tasker, is the Lotus Glow Cleansing Balm.
 It is a makeup remover, cleanser, deeply nourishing overnight mask, and even what I use on my hands when they’re so dry that nothing else works.
 I’ve heard several people say that it works as a remedy for eczema as well.

 Exfoliators / Masks – This Overnight Resurfacing Peel has been a total game changer.
 It has made my skin smoother and brighter, and makeup blends into my skin so much better than it used to.